ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 You can define how many gifts you want to allow users to select from admin settings page.
 Users are allowed to select 1 gift by default.

 = 3.
-Can I provide gifts based on total quantity or price? = Yes but only in premium version.
+Can I provide gifts based on total quantity or price? = Yes, you can provide gifts based on total quantity or price.
 PRO version allows you to write your own rules.
 Rules can be very simple to highly complex.

 = 4.
 Other problems or questions? =
 Other problems?
 Don't forget to check the [blog](http://ankitpokhrel.com.np/blog/) or contact through support forum.